jeffnyman/ludic-historian/articles/pc.md

 project-solo-lunar-lander-expand-computers.jpg

 One such idea, expressed in the above image, was that of a lunar lander that might present an actual visual user interface.
 Behind the scenes, that interface is driven by a series of mathematical calculations.
 The mathematical underpinning of this was quite crucial.
-The Solo project came to focus on the "critical transitional period in math education."
+The Solo Works project came to focus on the "critical transitional period in math education."

 soloworks-transitional-math.jpg

 This focus on mathematics will be interesting when we consider some of the initial games and simulations we look at here.
+Specifically, how the idea of simulation and game may have been conflated and how the purpose was often pedagogical, whether for math or logic, yet still situated in the context of a ludic experience.
+These ludic experiences tended to have a narrative component to them as well.

+NOTE: Good examples to consider here that pre-date what I'm about to talk about would be The Sumerian Game (1964, 1968), High Noon (1970), The Oregon Trail (1971), and ELIZA (1964).
+None of these seemed to have been known about by the people participating in the early education projects, at least at the start of them.
+If those projects were known about, they were not referenced at all.

-In early 1970, after the inception document was published, a paper written by Thomas Dwyer was published called "Some Principles for the Human Use of Computers in Education."
+In early 1970, after the inception document, a paper written by Thomas Dwyer was published called "Some Principles for the Human Use of Computers in Education."

 project-solo-no-01-ERIC-ED053566.pdf